- Address opens2 min

 A box.
 A flight.
 A lanai.

 We are a small team in Honolulu and the Bay Area who got tired of hearing “we don't ship to Hawaii.”
-So we built the plane instead.
+So we built a faster way to fly it home instead.

 The humans on the other end.